adobe/S3Mock/README.md

 The object is assigned a UUID within the bucket (stored in [BucketMetadata](server/src/main/java/com/adobe/testing/s3mock/store/BucketMetadata.java)).
 The [Multipart upload metadata](server/src/main/java/com/adobe/testing/s3mock/store/MultipartUploadInfo.java) is currently not stored on disk.

-The parts folder is created below the object UUID folder:
+The parts folder is created below the object UUID folder named with the `uploadId`:
 ```
 /<root-folder>/<bucket-name>/<uuid>/<uploadId>/
 ```